 Considered as a system of representation, the states of the different countries of Germany were undoubtedly as perfect as the parliament of Great Britain.
 All the landed property of the country, and all the commercial wealth, were completely represented by the nobles and the deputies of the towns.
 Property is adequately represented in both countries.
 So far as the form of the system went, it might have been a priori expected, that the states of Germany should have maintained their power, as the parliament of Great Britain has maintained and increased its power.
-But the points that of the different provinces of Hannover.
-The writer of that article is, however, mistaken in limiting this sort of constitution to Wirtemberg and Friezland.
-Every country of Germany had one somewhat similar.

-former sank into insignificance, while the latter has become sole legislative and all-governing.
+But the former sank into insignificance, while the latter has become sole legislative and all-governing.
 In Germany, the power of the sovereigns, and, in Britain, that of the parliament, became pre-eminently great.
 It may be worth the trouble to throw a hasty glance over some of the causes which reduced the states of Germany to insignificance, and made the difference between them and the parliament of Great Britain now so remarkable.

 Owing to various causes, our parliament has been subjected to many changes.
 Its constitution has been frequently, and, in some instances, entirely changed.
 This has adapted it to changes in the manners and modes of thinking in the people; and, without rendering it in its form a more accurate representation of all classes, has made it a better instrument to effect the welfare of the whole.
 But the German states, till a very recent period, continued unaltered.
-They were adapted to the fourteenth century, and were necessarily inefficient in the eighteenth. says, \ " That among all the powers of Germany, there is hardly one whose constitution, during an unbroken succession of 500 years, has been so little disturbed by the powerful hand of a reformer, as that of the German dominions of his Majesty King George the Third of Great Britain, nor is there any one which has so many intricacies that nobody has ever attempted to simplify." same fact appears true of most of the political institutions of Germany.
-Since the Reformation the sovereigns may have changed their ministers, or altered the uniforms of their guards, or introduced some new arrangements into their cabinets; and they have gone on constantly augmenting their power; but the people, since that period, as if satisfied with the efforts they then made, have never, till within a few years, paid any attention to their governments, and they have continued unchanged It has been in some measure, therefore, in form. from wanting the interference of the peoplefrom not being occasionally reformed, that the states of Germany have dwindled into insignifi-The spirit which animated them fled, while the forms remained, disguising slavery with the attributes of freedom.
+They were adapted to the fourteenth century, and were necessarily inefficient in the eighteenth.
+Spittler says,?
+"That among all the powers of Germany, there is hardly one whose constitution, during an unbroken succession of 500 years, has been so little disturbed by the powerful hand of a reformer, as that of the German dominions of his Majesty King George the Third of Great Britain, nor is there any one which has so many intricacies that nobody has ever attempted to simplify."
+The same fact appears true of most of the political institutions of Germany.
+Since the Reformation the sovereigns may have changed their ministers, or altered the uniforms of their guards, or introduced some new arrangements into their cabinets; and they have gone on constantly augmenting their power; but the people, since that period, as if satisfied with the efforts they then made, have never, till within a few years, paid any attention to their governments, and they have continued unchanged in form.
+It has been in some measure, therefore, from wanting the interference of the people-from not being occasionally reformed, that the states of Germany have dwindled into insignificance.
+The spirit which animated them fled, while the forms remained, disguising slavery with the attributes of freedom.